AndyGreenPhD/AndyGreenPhD.github.io/_posts/2020-12-15-quick-thoughts-about-the-solarwinds-breach.md

 ---
 layout: post
-title: “Quick thoughts about the SolarWinds breach"
+title: Quick thoughts about the SolarWinds breach
 date: 2020-12-15 # date of publication
 categories:
     - Analysis